Algae Bloom in Caloosahatchee River

-How Do I Find Current Water Conditions for Area Beaches and the Caloosahatchee River?
+How Do I Find Current Water Conditions for Area Beaches & the Caloosahatchee River?

 The Florida Department of Health in Lee County participates in the Healthy Beaches Program.
 Thirteen Lee County beaches are sampled and monitored weekly for bacteria.
 View results of the samples and any posted weekly advisories by clicking on the first link the chart below.